-Disabled student Programs & Services (DSP&S) These programs & services provide equal educational opportunity for students with physical, psychological, or learning disabilities.
+Disabled Student Programs and Services (DSPS) This program provides equal educational opportunity for students with physical, psychological, or learning disabilities.
 Counseling, support services, and academic accommodations are provided to students who are eligible for the program and encourage students with disabilities to lead active and independent lives by participating in all college programs.

 Americans with Disabilities Act (ADA) The ADA is a law that was enacted by the U.S. Congress in 1990.
 The ADA is a comprehensive civil rights law that prohibits, under certain circumstances, discrimination based on disability.
 Disability is defined by the ADA as "a physical or mental impairment that substantially limits a major life activity."
 The determination of whether any particular condition is considered a disability is made on a case by case basis.
 Certain specific conditions are excluded as disabilities, such as current substance abuse and visual impairment which is correctable by prescription lenses.